chronaeon/ether-modules/README.md

 Focuses of this project:

 1. To help users build working Ethereum client implementations.
-2. To be accurate to the facts as laid out in the Yellowpaper
-4. Including all necessary parts, and only those parts.
+2. To include all necessary facts, and only those facts.